luke-jordan/pluto-alpha/README.md

 The `functions` directory also includes a `db-migration` and `warmup` folder. `db-migration` contains functions for Postgresql database migrations. `warmup` contains functions responsible for keeping connections to core lambdas warm (fast).

 ## Modules
 The `modules` directory contains utility functions used in all APIs within the `functions` directory.
-These include persistence functions for database management, event/response wrappers for ensuring common structure in API events and responses, and dispatch functions for event publishing and system notifications (SMS and email).
+These include persistence functions for database management, event/response wrappers, and dispatch functions for event publishing and system notifications (SMS and email).
 The contents of the `modules` directory are briefly described below.

 - `dynamo-common` (Contains essential functions that make it easier to work with dynamo-db)
 - `rds-common` (Core functions used in working with RDS)